github-harunadev/VRCMetadataStripper/README.md

 # VRCMetadataStripper
-This simple program find images (with any metadata) through ALL the photos in the folder (where EXE is located), and clones/overwrites the images.
+This simple program find images (with any metadata) through ALL the photos in the folder (where EXE is located), and clones/overwrites the image with stripped metadata, so that the image no longer contains VRChat (as well as other) metadata.

 Supports JPG, JPEG, and PNG.
 This program also allows scanning/processing images outside VRChat Photo folder, but unexpected issue may happen.